optionalg/cloudfwd/README.md

 # Cloud forwarder

-Use Cloudfwd to capture and ingest data from external sources directly into Splunk indexers.
+Use Cloudfwd to reliably send data to Splunk Http Event Collector (HEC) with indexer acknowledgments enabled.

 ## Getting Started